 What are the Binance Trading Fees in 2019

 A discount of up to 25% is offered to customers, if they use BNB as trading fees over the Binance platform.
-However, the exact percentage depends upon a number of factors, the maximum being 25%.
+However, the exact percentage depends upon a number of factors, with the maximum being 25%.

-Time zone that is used is UTC, and at 00:00 AM (UTC) every day, the trading volume and BNB balance of the last 30 days is evaluated.
+The time zone that is used is UTC, and at 00:00 AM (UTC) every day, the trading volume and BNB balance of the last 30 days is evaluated.

 Slabs.
 Binance has categorized their traders into 9 levels, for calculating the trading fees.
 This is from VIP 0 to VIP 8, with the increase in order based on the 30 day trade volume and BNB balance.
 The maker taker fees vary accordingly for each category; it starts at 0.1% for both at VIP 0 and goes as low as 0.02% and 0.04% for VIP 8 respectively for maker and taker.
 In case BNB is used, the fee is reduced from 0.075% for both at VIP 0 to .015% and 0.03% for maker and taker respectively for VIP 8.